pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestateget0.md

 A callout driver calls the **FwpmBfeStateGet0** function to retrieve the current state of the filter engine.
 For a callout driver to open a session to the filter engine, the filter engine must  be currently running.

 Before calling **FwpmBfeStateGet0**, the callout driver  must call the [FwpmBfeStateSubscribeChanges0](/windows-hardware/drivers/ddi/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0) function to register a callback function that is called whenever the state of the filter engine changes.

+**FwpmBfeStateGet0** is a specific version of **FwpmBfeStateGet**.
+See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also